Kitware/paraview-visualizer/documentation/jupyter/README-osx.md

 ## Running Jupyter within ParaView

-This path is not yet working.
+This path is not yet working and would require the following:
+- Add OpenSSL in our Python dependencies
+- Rework the `sys.executable` path to be valid
+- Make pvpython natively aware of some env variable to enable venv at startup so the iKernel could start without issue
+- And maybe something else but I haven't been that far...